djlucas/mkinitramfs/README.md

   determines how and when they are used within the script.
 Modules are lcated in the "$DATADIR/modules" directory.

-  Input hooks drag in binaries (and their detected libraries) that will be included in the base image, and that do not require any modifications to the init script.
-These files havd a ".in" extension.
+  Input hooks drag in binaries (and their needed shared libraries) that will be included in the base image, but do not require any modifications to the init script.
+These hooks have a ".in" extension.

-  Output hooks pull in other specific files, such as configuration files, after the base is created.
-These modules typically require modifications to the init script and have a ".out" extension.
+  Output hooks pull in other specific files, such as configuration and data files, after the base is created.
+These hooks typically also require an associated init modification and have a ".out" extension.

   Standalone hooks create separate image files of their own such as those used for CPU microcode or a busybox rescue image.
-These modules have a ".sa" extension.
+These hooks have a ".sa" extension.

 init modifications:
   Any hook can also have an associated init addition containing bash scriptlets, located in the "$DATADIR/init/" directory, which will be included in the init script.
+These scriptlets should match the name of the associated hook and have a ".init" extension.

 mkinitcpio.conf: